3ofcoins/jetpack/README.md

 FreeBSD-10.1 system from `base.txz` distfile), and then `freebsd-base` (which runs `freebsd-update` on the previous one).
-After that, you can build `example.showenv`, which runs a basic smoke test (shows details of its container's inside).
+After that, you can build `example.showenv`, which runs a basic smoke test (shows details of its pod's inside).

 Run `jetpack image list` or `jetpack images` to list available images.

-You create containers from images, then run the containers:
+You create pods from images, then run the pods:

-    jetpack container create freebsd-base
+    jetpack pod create freebsd-base

-Note the container UUID printed by the above command (no user-friendly container names yet) or get it from the container list (run `jetpack container list` or `jetpack containers` to see the list).
-Then run the
+Note the pod UUID printed by the above command (no user-friendly pod names yet) or get it from the pod list (run `jetpack pod list` or `jetpack pods` to see the list).
+Then run the pod:
-container:

-    jetpack container $UUID run
+    jetpack pod $UUID run

-The above command will drop you into root console of the container.
-After you're finished, you can run the container again.
-Once you're done with the container, you can destroy it:
+The above command will drop you into root console of the pod.
+After you're finished, you can run the pod again.
+Once you're done with the pod, you can destroy it:

-    jetpack container $UUID destroy
+    jetpack pod $UUID destroy

 You can also look at the "showenv" example:

-    jetpack container create example/showenv
+    jetpack pod create example/showenv
-    jetpack container $UUID run
+    jetpack pod $UUID run

-To poke inside a container that, like the "showenv" example, runs a useful command instead of a console, use the `console` subcommand:
+To poke inside a pod that, like the "showenv" example, runs a useful command instead of a console, use the `console` subcommand:

-    jetpack container $UUID console
+    jetpack pod $UUID console

 Run `jetpack help` to see info on remaining available commands, and if something needs clarification, create an issue at